pakeke-constructor/umg-mod-monorepo/effects/planning.md

 # effects mod

-Handles upgrades and passives for entities, that modify properties and stuff.
+Handles upgrades and passives for entities, that modify properties and provide effects.

+Examples of effects:
+- Armor
+- Potion effects
+- Upgrades (ie. +2 maxHealth)
+- Passives (ie. explode on death)

+^^^ All of these entities are examples of `effect`s!
+They all use the same system, and IMO, that's *beautiful.*